-Before the Chinese and Egyptian Theatres drew attention to Hollywood, Broadway in DTLA was the heart of early Hollywood.
+Before the Chinese and Egyptian Theatres drew attention to Hollywood, Broadway in DTLA was home to movie premieres and more!
 This area of town is home to several iconic movie palaces which now remain closed most days.
 However, for special events like Last Remaining Seats, the theatres light up once again.

 The theatres typically involved in Last Remaining Seats are:

 The Los Angeles Theatre & The Palace Theatre